MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-sensitivity-labels.md

 Before a sensitivity label is applied to content, it's possible that a user already encrypted the content by applying some other protection setting.
 For example, a user might have applied:

 - The **Do Not Forward** option.
+- Custom protection by using the Azure Information Protection client (classic).
-- Custom protection by using the Azure Information Protection unified labeling client.
+- User-defined permissions by using the Azure Information Protection client (classic client or unified labeling client)
-- An Azure Rights Management Service (RMS) template that encrypts the content but is not associated with a label.
+- An Azure Rights Management protection template that encrypts the content but is not associated with a label.

 This table describes what happens to existing encryption when a sensitivity label is applied to that content.
 <br/>